erikgrinaker/toydb/docs/architecture.md

-The Raft server is split out to [`raft::Server`](https://github.com/erikgrinaker/toydb/blob/master/src/raft/server.rs), which runs a main [event loop](https://en.wikipedia.org/wiki/Event_loop) routing Raft messages between the local Raft node, state machine driver, TCP peers, and local state machine clients (i.e. the Raft SQL engine wrapper), as well as ticking the Raft logical clock at regular intervals.
-It spawns separate Tokio tasks that maintain outbound TCP connections to all Raft peers, while internal communication happens via `mpsc` channels.
+The Raft server is split out to [`raft::Server`](https://github.com/erikgrinaker/toydb/blob/master/src/raft/server.rs), which runs a main [event loop](https://en.wikipedia.org/wiki/Event_loop) routing Raft messages between the local Raft node, TCP peers, and local state machine clients (i.e. the Raft SQL engine wrapper), as well as ticking the Raft logical clock at regular intervals.
+It spawns separate Tokio tasks that maintain outbound TCP connections to all Raft peers, while internal communication happens via `mpsc`channels.

 The SQL server spawns a new Tokio task for each SQL client that connects, running a separate SQL session from the SQL storage engine on top of Raft.
 It communicates with the client by passing